Mvrshaa/alx-airbnb-database/database-adv-script/README.md

 - Combines both matched and unmatched rows between users and bookings.
 - Helps spot users who have not made bookings and bookings that may not be linked to valid users.
 - Combines `LEFT` and `RIGHT JOIN` via `UNION`.

+### Task 1: Subqueries

+#### Objective
+Practice using subqueries, including both non-correlated and correlated forms.

+#### Non-Correlated Subquery
+- Identifies properties whose average review rating is greater than 4.0.
+- Uses GROUP BY and HAVING to compute the average.

+#### Correlated Subquery
+- Finds users who have made more than 3 bookings.
+- The subquery is executed for each user row in the outer query.